January 17, 2026 (2mo ago)

 npm install sharp # For image optimization

-Cause: Incorrect build output or routing configuration
+Cause: Incorrect build output or routing configuration.

-Cause: Image optimization requires Sharp package
+Cause: Image optimization requires the Sharp package.

 Fix: